AmalAsokakumar/e-commerce-/README.md

 ## Support

 If you encounter any issues or have any questions about the site, please don't hesitate to contact ma at amalcdac521@gmail.com

+## Deployment of Django Application on AWS

+### The steps taken to successfully deploy a Django-based application on AWS using Nginx, uWSGI, and EC2.
+The application is also utilizing Route53 and RDS for DNS and database management.

+1. Infrastructure

+- EC2: The application is hosted on an EC2 instance, which serves as the web server.
+- Nginx: Nginx is used as a reverse proxy and load balancer for the application.
+- uWSGI: uWSGI is used as an application server to handle the Django application.
+- Route53: Route53 is used for DNS management and to map the custom domain name to the application.
+- RDS: RDS is used for database management and is connected to the application via settings.py.
+- SSL: SSL certification is implemented for secure communication.
+-
+### Deployment Steps

+- Spin up an EC2 instance on AWS and connect to it via SSH.
+- Install Nginx, uWSGI and other dependencies on the EC2 instance.
+- Configure Nginx as a reverse proxy and load balancer for the application.
+- Configure uWSGI to handle the Django application.
+- Connect the RDS instance to the application via settings.py.
+- Create a Route53 hosted zone and map the custom domain name to the application.
+- Obtain and implement an SSL certificate for the custom domain name.
+- Test the application and ensure it is functioning as expected.
+-
+### Maintenance

+- To ensure the application continues to function smoothly, it is important to keep the EC2 instance, Nginx, uWSGI, and dependencies up to date.
+Additionally, the database should be regularly backed up and the SSL certificate should be renewed before expiration.